Jargon Guide

 If a customer wishes to 'settle' the agreement early, they are entitled to a rebate on some of the interest, as per the rules in the Consumer Credit Act.

-Value added Tax – this is current 20% as set by the UK Government
+Value added Tax – this is currently 20% as set by the UK Government

 Voluntary termination (or VT) refers to a clause in the Consumer Credit Act that allows consumers (and not normally businesses) to return the vehicle with no penalty once half of the total amount payable has been paid.